($\mathfrak{S}_p \times \mathfrak{S}_q$)-Invariant Graphical Parking Functions: Introduction

 Another generalization of parking functions is given by \textit{graphical parking functions}, or \textit{$G$-parking functions} for a designated graph $G$.
 Though their name and first formal definition in the literature are attributed to Postnikov and Shapiro in \cite{PS04}, their idea can be traced back further in the context of the Abelian sandpile model (see \cite{BTW87} or \cite{D90}).
 Postnikov and Shapiro noted that $G$-parking functions are in essence dual to the \textit{recurrent configurations} of the Abelian sandpile model \cite[Lemma 13.6]{PS04}.

-As suggested by their name, the set of $G$-parking functions, denoted by $\mathcal{PF}(G)$, depends on a choice of graph $G$.
-Gaydarov and Hopkins clarified the relationship between graphical parking functions and vector parking functions in 2016 by characterizing the structure of all graphs $G$ and all vectors $\bsy{u}$ for which $\mathcal{PF}(G) = \mathcal{PF}(\bsy{u})$ \cite{GH16}.
-The cornerstone of their proof was their classification of all graphs $G$ whose set of $G$-parking functions is invariant under action by $\mathfrak{S}_n$, where $n+1$ is the order of $G$.
+As suggested by their name, the set of $G$-parking functions, denoted by $\cpf(G)$, depends on a choice of graph $G$.
+Gaydarov and Hopkins clarified the relationship between graphical parking functions and vector parking functions in \cite{GH16} by characterizing the structure of all graphs $G$ and all vectors $\bsy{u}$ for which $\cpf(G) = \cpf(\bsy{u})$.
+The cornerstone of their proof was the classification of all graphs $G$ whose set of $G$-parking functions is invariant under the action of $\mathfrak{S}_n$, where $n+1$ is the order of $G$.
 Notably, they found exactly three graph structures having the specified invariance property: trees, cycles, and complete graphs (each having certain requirements for edge-weights).

 The intent of the present paper is to extend Gaydarov and Hopkins' results to two dimensions.
-Doing so requires the introduction of a third generalization of parking functions from the literature, the multidimensional $\bsy{U}$-parking functions.
-Proposed by Khare, Lorentz, and Yan in 2014 in response to their work on multivariate Gon\v{c}arov polynomials \cite{KLY14}, $k$-dimensional $\bsy{U}$-parking functions are $k$-tuples of integer sequences whose order statistics are bounded above by edge-weights on lattice paths, with these edge-weights given by $\bsy{U}$.
-When $k=1$, meaning the set of weight-vectors $\bsy{U}$ is merely a vector, the notion of a $\bsy{U}$-parking function is in accordance with the definition of a vector parking function.
-In this sense, $\bsy{U}$-parking functions may be viewed as a natural generalization of vector parking functions to higher dimensions.
-Given our objective, we will restrict our attention to the set $\mathcal{PF}_{p,q}^{(2)}(\bsy{U})$ of 2-dimensional $\bsy{U}$-parking functions in order to address the question: for what graphs $G$ and sets of weight-vectors $\bsy{U}$ do we have $\mathcal{PF}(G) = \mathcal{PF}_{p,q}^{(2)}(\bsy{U})$?
-Similar to the method of Gaydarov and Hopkins' proof, the bulk of our effort will lie in classifying all graphs $G$ whose set of $G$-parking functions is invariant under action by the product of symmetric groups $\mathfrak{S}_p \times \mathfrak{S}_q$, where $p+q+1$ is the order of $G$.
+Doing so requires the introduction of a third generalization of parking functions: the multidimensional $\bsy{U}$-parking functions.
+Proposed by Khare, Lorentz, and Yan in their study of multivariate Gon\v{c}arov polynomials \cite{KLY14}, $k$-dimensional $\bsy{U}$-parking functions are $k$-tuples of integer sequences whose order statistics are bounded above by edge-weights on lattice paths, with these edge-weights given by a $k$-dimensional array $\bsy{U}$.
+Each element of $\bsy{U}$ is a node in $\mathbb{N}^k$, and we refer to $\bsy{U}$ as the \emph{weight set} of the $k$-dimensional parking functions.
+When $k=1$, meaning the set of nodes in $\bsy{U}$ form a vector, the notion of a $\bsy{U}$-parking function is in accordance with the definition of a vector parking function.